lsmithso/skcmd/README.md

-# skcmd.py0.0.4  - A command line interface to Skype
+# skcmd.py0.0.5  - A command line interface to Skype
 ##Introduction

 skcmd.py is a command line interface to Skype.
 It is implemented as a client/server pair.
-It has no GUI components at all and is designed for ease of use by the VI.
+It has no GUI components at all and is designed for ease of use by the VI/blind.
+It offers a reduced set of functionality, keeping the CLI simple and avoiding bloat.

 The server logs Skype status messages to stdout, and executes Skype commands on behalf of the client.
 In particular it logs incomming calls, friend  status changes and authz requests.